 Ensure that no icon is selected on the desktop, then right-click and choose New Icon...
 This is the desktop menu.
 The Folder icon is the first in the list - click it to create a new folder.
-Click on its title and rename it 'course'.
+Click on its title and rename it 'course' (all lower-case).